completed

 Overview

 Jefferson Farm & Gardens will help school children, families, farmers, landowners, and other visitors throughout the region understand the important role agriculture and horticulture play in their daily lives through interactive exhibits and classes on topics such as crop cultivation and use, land management strategies for protecting wildlife and water quality, energy conservation, and biofuels use.
-Exhibit kiosks and a library in the Visitor Education Complex will explore these and other topics, while farm tours and science education programs will utilize a year-round greenhouse, barnyard with farm animals, and a range of demonstration fields and gardens including:

 Cultivating interest in agriculture and horticulture with young people will be one of the primary goals of Jefferson Farm & Gardens.
 A special emphasis on curriculum-based educational programs for K-12 school groups is planned.
 Elementary and high school science classes, FFA, 4-H clubs, Boy & Girl Scouts, and other diverse youth organizations will utilize the Farm for tours, activities, and special events.
 Other youth will be involved through summer camp and internship programs.